Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Hobbyist game designer/developer.

 # Business Experience
 I've consulted on applications of AI for Speedio in Brazil, Special A Education in China, and various organizations in the US.
 I also manage an LLC, including finances and HR.
+I'm a board member of the [Franklin Center For Innovation (FCFI)](https://franklincenterforinnovation.com/directory).

 <!--# Leadership-->